Navigation auf uzh.ch

 More about Needs assessment: Improving the long-term support of children and families with Variations of Sex Characteristics (VSC) by participatory research

-The project facilitates a transdisciplinary exchange between people with variations in sex characteristics (VSC), families, members of peer support groups and medical professionals.
-The aim is to improve the support and care of people with VSC in the long term and to create holistic care that also offers answers and solutions outside of medicine for non-medical questions and problems.
+Through a transdisciplinary exchange between people with variations in sex characteristics (VSC), families, members of peer support groups and medical professionals a holistic care is created that also offers answers and solutions outside of medicine for non-medical questions and problems.

 Participatory focus groups to develop a scientific pilot project for long-term, more sustainable viticulture in Switzerland.

-The lifeworld of young people is organized in a thoroughly multilingual way.
-In cooperation with student researchers from the QUIMS school in Stettbach, the project explores the forms, functions and contexts of young people's multilingual writing and speaking and their perception of this multi-layered context.
+In cooperation with student researchers from the QUIMS school in Stettbach, the project explored the forms, functions and contexts of young people's multilingual writing and speaking and their perception of this multi-layered context.

 The "Borys Malkin Collection" in the view of Wounaan in Colombia